The numbers are astonishing.

 Within a month, he had signed up for a clays tournament benefiting Ducks Unlimited.
 He showed up early, quizzed the event chairs, shot the event and left with an idea.

-“I asked my wife, Kathy, if she would help me set up a sporting clays fundraiser for our Ronald McDonald House near the University of Chicago, where I sat on the board of directors,” Lubeznik said.
+“I asked my wife, Kathy, if she would help me set up a sporting clays fundraiser for our participating local Chapter near the University of Chicago, where I sat on the board of directors,” Lubeznik said.
 “I thought we could make $2,000 or $3,000.”

 Though they had no experience with running a clays tournament, the Lubezniks figured it would not be much different than a golf fundraiser.
 The next step was to seek approval from the charity’s board, which traditionally supported anything that would help drive its mission of helping families.